pattern

 to ask someone to come to one's home or another location, usually for a social visit or gathering

-Ex: We should invite some friends around for a casual dinner this weekend.
+Ex: We decided to invite around a few friends for a casual dinner party on Saturday night.

 LanGeek